keonik/AWS-cloud-practitioner-notes/README.md

 Policies in AWS IAM
-JSON doc that defines permissions for an AWS IAM identity (principal) Defines both AWS services that the identity can access and what actiosn they can perform
+JSON doc that defines permissions for an AWS IAM identity (principal) Defines both AWS services that the identity can access and what actions they can perform

 ##### Best practices in IAM

 MFA - multi-factor auth
 Least Privilege Access - only users who are granted access that require it for their current tasks should have it